Last Updated on January 30, 2026 by George Pavlopoulos

 These are not strictly for Germany, but I added a short section since you can also purchase them via Deutsche Bahn.
 The Interrail Pass and the Eurail Pass are more or less the same -the main difference is who can buy them.

 The Interrail pass allows unlimited travel for a period ranging from 3 days to 3 months.
-You can buy one if you come from any European country, Turkey and Russia.
+You can buy one if you come from any European country, Turkey, or Russia.

-On the other hand, the Eurail Pass is only available for people living outside Europe, Turkey, and Russia.
+On the other hand, the Eurail Pass is available only to people living outside Europe, Turkey, and Russia.
 Regarding the period you can use, it’s the same as the Interrail: from 3 days to 3 months.

 Both rail passes give you the option to buy either a single-country pass or a global pass.
 The latter allows you to travel to 33 countries around Europe.